CTP Claims Guide NSW - Know Your Rights.

 - The insurer has determined that you’re no longer entitled to receive benefits as you’re capable of returning to work or your injuries have resolved

-- Your injuries were assessed as minor, and you’ve reached the six-month limit for personal injury benefits
+- Your injuries were assessed as being threshold (minor) injuries, and you’ve reached the 12-month limit for personal injury benefits

-- Your injuries were assessed as non-minor, and you’ve reached the maximum weekly payment period
+- Your injuries were assessed as above threshold, and you’ve reached the maximum weekly payment period

 If your benefits have been cut off and you believe the decision is unfair or you haven’t fully recovered, there’s a dispute process available to you.
 You can call

-When you lodge a CTP claim, the CTP insurer determines whether your injuries are minor, who was at fault in the accident and what payments you’re entitled to.
+Yes, you can.
+When you lodge a CTP claim, the CTP insurer determines whether your injuries are above or below threshold, who was at fault in the accident and what payments you’re entitled to.
 But their decisions can be challenged, so it’s important that you check your payments and dispute them if you believe they’re wrong.

 There are two steps you can take to dispute an insurer’s decision: